nitrogen/nitrogen_core/doc/markdown/wizard.md

 - `show_progress` (boolean) - Show the progress through the wizard.

-- `progress_text` (string) - The text progress "meter", the first `~p` will be replaced with the current steps, and the second `~p` will be replaced with the total number of steps.
+- `progress_text` (string) - The text of the progress bar, the first `~p` will be replaced with the current steps, and the second `~p` will be replaced with the total number of steps.
 For example, `"Step 6 of 12"`.
   (Default: `"Step ~p of ~p"`)

 ### Other Important Information

 The current implementation of the `#wizard` element does not allow for multiple wizards on a single page.

 ### Wiring Validators